jmjos/heterogeneous-3D-NoC/README.md

 ### Design algorithms

 The [models](https://github.com/jmjos/A-3D-NoC-DSE) can be used for exact design optimization.
-Heuristics will be published after publication.
+Source code to the heuristics will be made avaiable after publication.

 ## Publications